PhilipYip1988/vmware-workstation-installation-guide/windows-1709-guest/readme.md

 <img src="https://github.com/user-attachments/assets/f0f36c2e-9076-4c52-84cb-bcb6da563c13" width="600"/>

-Although the Serial now displays as COM3 in the Device Manager, it oftens isn't accessible using that port number until the Windows 8.1 VM is restarted.
+Although the Serial now displays as COM3 in the Device Manager, it oftens isn't accessible using that port number until the Windows 10 Version 1709 VM is restarted.
 I don't have a device that connects via Serial Port, so will test the Serial Port using Python with pyserial.
 The Serial Port looks like the following:

 <img src="https://github.com/user-attachments/assets/3e4d4398-1bfc-420e-8aa5-d5492f80402b" width="600"/>